Evangelism for Non-Evangelists

 How much time will the course take?

 You will be spending no more time than you would for a weekly Bible study or book study: approximately 2.5 hours each week for six weeks.
-Each week requires reading 20-30 pages in the book, participating in a webinar online (90 minutes), and meeting with your congregational group to discuss how to develop a congregational evangelism strategy (60 minutes).
+Each week requires reading 20-30 pages in the book, participating in a webinar online (90 minutes), and filling out 3-4 pages in the Study Guide after each webinar.

 Is this course for individuals or groups?

-If you are taking the course by yourself, you will still be invited into a community of learners.
+If you are taking the course by yourself, you will be invited into a community of learners.
 During the webinars, you will be placed in a small group of learners overseen by seminary students and will be invited to share your thoughts and ideas with the people in that group.
-We would still encourage you to form a group in your local congregation to go through the group material we provide you.
+We would still encourage you to form a group in your local congregation to go through the group material we provide you either during or after the course is over.
 Be the change agent that gets evangelism going in your congregation!

 Are there specific times I need to be online?